bkiani/Beyond-Barren-Plateaus/readme.md

 - `local_VQE_fast.py`: implements VQE experiments that runs relatively fast even up to 25 qubits (assuming high memory GPU is available)
 - `adapt_VQE.py`: perform adaptive layer-wise optimization in a VQE setting

-Bash scripts are included to automate running the code.
-Please update these if you decide to use them to account for the proper number of GPUs that you have.
+Also included are files to create plots and bash scripts to automate running the code.
+First run scripts to output data as csv files into the `\.data\` folder before making plots.
+Please also update the bash scripts if you decide to use them to account for the proper number of GPUs that you have.

 ## Dependencies